-The property is a very high risk for termites as the environments to the property are very conducive with many susceptible areas.
+In relation to termites Defective drainage and falls create high water and moisture which creates a very high risk for termites as the environments to the property are very conducive with many susceptible areas.

 Please read the report carefully and Maintenace to all susceptible and conducive areas is a MUST to minimise the risk of termite and timber pest existence and timber damage.